ArnauDavis/modernLayout1/README.md

 ## Optimizations
 I can admit I'm not happy that I had to use a media query to center the bottom section when viewed on smaller screens, as well as the "Tertiary Features" cards.
 There are also some cases where I repeated CSS, with more time, I could potentially sit down and catch some of the repeats and organize it better so that some things only need to be written once.
-I also did not add any sort of feedback for users, I neglected to add any hover effects, buttons, highlights, shadows, there is much left to be desired.
+I also did not add any sort of engagement in the UI for users, I neglected to add any hover effects, buttons, highlights, shadows, there is much left to be desired.

 ## Lessons Learned
 I learned more about flex-box and different aspects I can use on the containers as well as the children inside.
 I also discovered short cuts when creating elements in html, for example, 'ul#coolStuff>li*5' will give you